These 10 formulas will make you rethink how you write value propositions

 Customer: I believe my best customers are small and medium-sized business (SMB) markets.

-Problem: Who cannot easily measure campaign ROI because existing solutions are too expensive, complicated to deploy, display a dizzying array of non-actionable charts.
+Problem: Who cannot easily measure campaign ROI because existing solutions are too expensive, complicated to deploy, and display a dizzying array of non-actionable charts?

-In his How to Pitch a VC presentation, investor and founder of startup accelerator 500 Startups Dave McClure provides a three-step check list for creating positioning statements.
+In his popular How to Pitch a VC presentation, investor and founder of the global 500 Startups startup accelerator, Dave McClure provides a three-step checklist for creating efficient positioning statements.